 Caitlin Sargent, Research and Development Caitlin worked as a cartographer before coming to the Learn to Farm Program.
 Since graduating, she has served as assistant farmer in the adult training program and now is helping the administration with R&D projects.
 She loves the strong work ethic and kind community of the Farm School.

-Sandra Langmandel, Summer Camp Coordinator, Database Manager and Bookkeeper Sandra has been at the farm a very long time.
+Sandra Langmandel, Summer Program Coordinator, Database Manager and Bookkeeper Sandra has been at the farm a very long time.
 She works in the office, and she loves the kindness and family feel of the farm.

 Nora Weaver, Marketing Manager.
 Nora graduated from the Learn to Farm program in September 2013.
 Now she manages marketing for our CSAs and helps out with administrative odds and ends for the Learn to Farm program and the Program for Visiting Schools.
 She loves helping people connect with this beautiful place & our wonderful food!